 Continuing with the style, you can think of this section as an even more detailed version of what you do.
 This is the technical information behind what you do.

 So you are a nonprofit, what type of nonprofit?
 You want to open a food pantry, where are you getting your supplies?
 You have volunteers, what do they do?
-Do you have salaried workers, why do you need them?
+Do you have salaried workers, if so, why do you need them?
 Do you have any strategic partnerships or help from other nonprofits?
 I think you get the idea!

-This section is all about answering the dreaded question,“where do you see yourself in five years?”.
+This section is all about answering the dreaded question, "where do you see yourself in five years?".

 It is okay to live your wildest dreams in this section.
 If you have a big dream and are determined to accomplish it, write about it.
 If you have no idea what the future will look like, focus on growth.
 For example: if your nonprofit serves less than 50 people in your community, talk about how you want to expand to 100.

 Your audience wants to know what your goals are, and they want to be a part of your plan to reach them!
 Like we said, business plans will change, your nonprofit will change, and you cannot predict the future.
 Chances are the strategy in your first business plan won't be exactly what will happen.

 Yes, we know this sounds scary.
 Up to now, we have been taking you gently through the process, now it’s time to tackle the hard stuff.
 Don’t worry, it is not nearly as complex as it sounds, and we have your back!